nolash/lashPath/README.md

 Inspired by a [tutorial by Patrick Lester](http://www.policyalmanac.org/games/aStarTutorial.htm), this library aims to be a slim and fast implementation of pathfinding routines for 2D tilemaps, primarily intended for use in games.

+It currently implements a simple A* (A-star) algorithm, and is able to find the shortest way between two points in a labyrinth of spaces defined as either passable or impassable.

 # DEPENDENCIES

 Miscellaneous other libraries from same author, all included in this distribution and with same [license](@ref LICENSE.md).
 These are: